-The Rogue Valley was a little different when, more than 45 years ago; Ashland Women’s Health Center opened with an all-volunteer staff located above a “sweet shop” that focused self-care exams, pregnancy and communicable disease testing.
-In 1972, Jackson County’s population was less than half of what it is today, but was already showing signs of dramatic growth: in the next few decades, the area’s population would grow at nearly twice the rate of the U.S. population overall.
+The Rogue Valley was a little different when, 50 years ago, Ashland Women’s Health Center opened with an all-volunteer staff located above a “sweet shop” that focused self-care exams, pregnancy and communicable disease testing.
+In 1972, Jackson County’s population was less than half of what it is today, but was already showing signs of dramatic growth.
+In the next few decades, the area’s population would grow at nearly twice the rate of the U.S. population overall.

 As Ashland and the surrounding communities continued to grow, further demands were placed on medical providers.
 The early 1980’s saw a downturn in the timber industry and a 17% unemployment rate, leaving many residents experiencing significant financial barriers to accessing healthcare.
 At the request of the Medford City Council, a second clinic site opened in a space donated at the Sacred Heart Parish in Medford.
 To reflect the expansion of services to include all of Jackson County, the agency’s name was changed again, this time to Community Health Center.

-Recognizing the need to offer lower income patients with diagnostic testing as part of providing quality medical care, Community Health Center initiated in the early 1980’s discussions and reached an agreement with Providence Hospital (Providence Medford Medical Center) for diagnostic imaging services and with Rogue Valley Medical Center for laboratory services.
+Recognizing the need to offer diagnostic testing to lower income patients as a part of providing quality medical care, Community Health Center initiated discussions in the early 1980’s and reached an agreement with Providence Hospital (Providence Medford Medical Center) for diagnostic imaging services and with Rogue Valley Medical Center for laboratory services.
 With cost no longer a barrier, qualified Community Health Center patients now had access to these critical diagnostic tools.